 If you're a serious 'ticker,' ornithologist, or flushed with cash, this may be the list for you.
 Unless of course, you are looking for the best binoculars offered.
 If you are, move forward to the next category in this list.

 The binoculars in this category are over $750.
 If your budget is between $300 and $1,500, either select from one of the options listed in the 'medium budget' or save up and choose one of the following, amazing optics.
-The binoculars that live in the $500-$700 range are not impressive when compared to the medium budget binoculars (or the large budget).
+The binoculars that live in the $500-$700 range are not impressive when compared to the medium-budget binoculars (or the large budget).
 We recommend sticking to the <$500 or the >$1,000 range.

-Vortex Razor HD 8x42 Binocular
+Best Balance Binoculars: Vortex Razor HD

-Swarovski SLC 8x42 Binocular
+Best Large-budget Binocular: Swarovski SLC 8x42 Binocular

-The Best Binoculars Money Can Buy:
+The Best Binoculars Money Can Buy: Swarovski NL

-Also, The Best Binoculars Money Can Buy:
+Also, the Best Binoculars Money Can Buy: Leica Noctivid 8x42